zszhou21/zszhou21/README.md

 ## 😆 Hi there!

-I'm Zishu Zhou (周子舒), currently an undergraduate student at the College of Computer Science and Software Engineering, Hohai University.
+I'm Zishu Zhou (周子舒), currently an undergraduate student majoring Computer Science and Technology at the College of Computer Science and Software Engineering, Hohai University.

 ## 🔎 Research Interests